moby/moby/docs/admin/runmetrics.md

 You can also look at `/proc/<pid>/cgroup` to see which control groups a process belongs to.
-The control group will be shown as a path relative to the root of the hierarchy mountpoint; e.g., `/` means “this process has not been assigned into a particular group”, while `/lxc/pumpkin` means that the process is likely to be a member of a container named `pumpkin`.
+The control group will be shown as a path relative to the root of the hierarchy mountpoint; e.g., `/` means "this process has not been assigned into a particular group", while `/lxc/pumpkin` means that the process is likely to be a member of a container named `pumpkin`.

 ## Finding the cgroup for a given container